kira-pitman/javascript-carnival-2/whack-a-mole/whack-a-mole-README.md

 #### Random cell selector

 Once you have a reference to all the cells, the next step is to write a function that will randomly select one to put the mole in.
+If you have stored the cells in an array, you can create an indexer function.
+It just so happens we've provided a module that you can use to generate a random number.
+You can import it like this:

+`import { getRandomNumber } from './random-number.js'`

-If you have stored the cells in an array (or a 2D array), you can create an indexer function.
-This function should generate and return a random number (within a certain range) that we can then use to get the corresponding cell from inside your array. ie,
+This function will generate and return a random number (within a certain range) that we can then use to get the corresponding cell from inside your array. ie,

 ```
-let randomIndex = functionToGetRandomNumber()
+let randomIndex = getRandomNumber(0, 24)
 let randomCell = cellsArray[randomIndex]
 ```

 Note: This game board consists of 25 cells, stored in 5 rows of 5.
 Your random indexer should start at 0 and stop at the end of the array, otherwise it will try to access cells that don't exist and you will get an "indexer out of bounds" error.
+It would probably be better to use the length of the array instead of a hard coded number, like `let randomIndex = getRandomNumber(0, theNameOfYourArray.length)`.

 #### Show the mole